-- a sacrificial third ply or a coating, used as a walkway or warning zone, as it is not considered part of the roof system.
+- a sacrificial third ply or a coating, used as a walkway or warning zone, which is not considered part of the roof system.

 - leaks resulting from

-- Overburdens may be installed on conventionally insulated or Protected (“inverted”) roofs, but not all designs are suitable for any type, size or depth of Overburden (see 14 THE ROOF as a PLATFORM).
+- Overburdens may be installed on a Conventionally Insulated waterproofing system or Protected (“inverted”) Membrane Roof Assembly, but not all designs are suitable for any type, size or depth of overburden (see Part 14 THE ROOF as a PLATFORM).
 The RGC recommends that a roof supporting overburden be designed and constructed as a Protected Membrane Roof Assembly.
-The RoofStar Guarantee may be void if a roof is designed and constructed with overburden that exceeds the capabilities of a conventional roof assembly.
+The RoofStar Guarantee may be void if a roof is designed and constructed with Overburden that exceeds the capabilities of a Conventionally Insulated waterproofing system.

-- Only a fully adhered membrane may be used in a Protected (PMRA, or “inverted”) Waterproofing Project.
+- Only a fully adhered membrane may be used in a Protected (“inverted”) Membrane Roof Assembly.

 - anyone other than the Contractor.

-- the Contractor, when the overburden, amenities or equipment exceed 150 mm (6”) in depth.
+- the overburdens, amenities or equipment exceed 150 mm (6”) in depth.

-- Electronic Leak Detection is mandatory for Grade-level Waterproofing Projects, but optional for Waterproofing roofs.
+- Electronic Leak Detection is mandatory for grade-level Waterproofing Systems, but optional for roof Waterproofing Systems.